digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 ## The project: CoLRev <a id="the-project-colrev"></a>

-- Ambition: Open-source environment for literature reviews (like R for statistics, or Python for ML)
+- Ambition: Open source environment for literature reviews (like R for statistics, or Python for ML)
 - Ask students: who has already completed a literature review?
 - Mention that our approach currently focuses on the command line.
 What are the possible reasons?
 - Git as an inspiration: rapid adoption (not because there were shiny interfaces, but because the data management was very efficient, reliable, and scalable to large teams)